-The Perseid meteor shower will reach its peak on 11 and 12 August in 2021 and it’s set to be the most spectacular for years.
-Although technically the most prolific meteor shower of the year is the Geminids in December, when it's possible to see up to 120 shooting stars per hour, the most reliable – and easily the best in 2021 in the northern hemisphere – is the Perseids meteor shower each August.
+Technically the most prolific meteor shower of the year is the Geminids in December, when it's possible to see up to 120 shooting stars per hour.
+However, the most reliable – and easily the best in 2021 in the northern hemisphere – is the Perseid meteor shower every August.

-2021 promises to be a standout year for the Perseids because the moon will be just 13% lit and will sink in the southwest soon after dark, leaving the sky inky black for the rest of the night.
+Crucially, 2021 promises to be a standout year for the Perseids because the moon will be just 13% lit (and will sink in the southwest soon after dark) leaving the sky inky black for the rest of the night.